whblondeau/gyre/finding_flotsam.md

 The sailboard was an insect skittering among the huge moving hills of water.
 It carved a swooping, desperate wake down their gigantic faces.

-The Storm Belt, endlessly heaving: the marine desert of the equator.
-Not a hopeful place to be adrift.
+The Storm Belt, endlessly heaving.
+Empty marine desert of the equator, not a hopeful place to be adrift.
 The sky above was huge and hollow, vaulted with a fretwork of strange, hard-edged formations, the ones that Paritid sailors call “Iffr’s Fingerbones”.
 Thin glassy, knobby tubes of high-altitude wind wrapped in tatters of cirrus, the Fingerbones always blast and reach from west to east.
 Sailors pray that they do not descend.

 One had descended the night before, shattering the schooner _Limstrake_.
 The two women and one small rigging cat on the driven sailboard were, so far as they knew, _Limstrake_’s only survivors.